Thursday, February 7, 2019

-Yongmin Chen (Department of Economics, University of Colorado at Boulder) ; Jianpei Li and Marius Schwartz (Department of Economics, Georgetown University) have an interesting paper on Competitive Differential Pricing.
+Yongmin Chen (Department of Economics, University of Colorado Boulder, USA); Jianpei Li (School of International Trade and Economics, University of International Business and Economics, China); and Marius Schwartz (Department of Economics, Georgetown University, USA) discuss Competitive Differential Pricing.